Nilajjana/rubics_cube_solver/README.md

 B = W
 ```

-This allows the solver to work with different physical color orientations rather than assuming that a specific color is always assigned to a specific face.
+This allows the solver to work with any physical color orientation rather than assuming a specific color always maps to a specific face.

 ---

 ## Sticker-to-Cubie Conversion

-After reading the sticker input, the solver converts the sticker representation into its internal **cubie representation**.
+After the interactive input is complete and converted to `UFDRLB` notation, the solver converts the sticker representation into its internal **cubie representation**.

-It first prints the converted facelets in `UFDRLB` notation:

 ```text
 Converted cube: